JungsikNoh/COVID-19_LookAtUsToday_SeeYourselfTomorrow/README.md

 ## Data sources

-- The number of confirmed cases for countries are from COVID-19 data repository of Johns Hopkins CSSE (https://github.com/CSSEGISandData/COVID-19).
-Updated around 7pm CT.
+- The number of confirmed cases for countries and Texas counties are from COVID-19 data repository of Johns Hopkins CSSE (https://github.com/CSSEGISandData/COVID-19).
+Updated around 11pm CT.
 - Data at the state level are from the covidtracking project (https://covidtracking.com/).
 Updated around 4pm CT.
-- Data at the county level are from The New York Times, based on reports from state and local health agencies (https://github.com/nytimes/covid-19-data).
+- Until 07/19/2020, data at the county level were from The New York Times, based on reports from state and local health agencies (https://github.com/nytimes/covid-19-data).
 Updated around 10am CT the next day.

 ## Contact